Released: 5th November 2001

 Chart run: 188

 Forget any prejudgements you have about the ‘00s record-breaking, stool-perching balladeers because this song does not fit the usual Westlife mould.
-It’s an essential bop that should be on every discerning pop playlist and played regularly as a reminder of how bloody brilliant the ‘90s/’00s were.
-‘Hang on…’, you might be asking; ‘…if this song is so good, why haven’t more people heard of it?’
-Which is a fair point.
-When You’re Looking Like That wasn’t ever (properly) released in the UK, but due to its popularity, the track was remixed and included as a B-side to Queen Of My Heart, the lead single from Westlife’s third album.
-It was reasonably heavily publicised, and even had a music video.
-So, it was a single in every respect except for the fact that it was never officially credited as one.
+It’s a joyously uplifting example of how bloody brilliant pop music could be during the ‘90s/’00s.
+So, why isn’t it more prolific among the group’s substantial catalogue of 25 top ten hits, 14 of which reached #1?
+Well, When You’re Looking Like That wasn’t ever (properly) released in the UK, but due to its popularity, the track was remixed and included as a B-side to Queen Of My Heart, the lead single from Westlife’s third album.
+It was reasonably heavily publicised and even had a music video.
+So, it was a single in almost every respect.

 When You’re Looking Like That boasts some substantial pop credentials; the track was penned by Andreas Carlsson, Rami and Max Martin and recorded at Cheiron Studios, which explains rather a lot about how unrelentingly brilliant it is.
 The track was featured initially on Westlife’s second album, Coast To Coast, and released in a small number of territories outside the UK and Ireland.
 Mid-2001 actually would have been the perfect time to release When You’re Looking Like That here since there was a six-month gap between Uptown Girl and Queen Of My Heart.
 However, by the time the single had started achieving (modest) success, plans would already have been well underway for Westlife’s third album.
-So, we can sort of see why at that point, the track was bundled onto the release of Queen Of My Heart and perhaps why it wasn’t officially credited.
+So, it’s understandable why, at that point, the track was bundled onto the release of Queen Of My Heart and not officially credited.
 After all, it would hardly be an endorsement of Westlife’s new material if it was immediately overshadowed by a song from their last album.

-Such is the giddiness of When You’re Looking Like That that we’ll even cut the music video some slack.
-For although it contains dreaded behind-the-scenes / tour footage, it is at least interspersed with Westlife performing the song in a studio.
-It was probably a sensible compromise; the group was not exactly known for their slick choreography, so rather than try and go down that route, they’re instead left to their own devices.
+Such is the giddiness of When You’re Looking Like That that it even translates effectively to a music video that is partly formed of behind-the-scenes/tour footage.
+It’s interspersed with Westlife performing the song in a studio, which is a sensible compromise.
+The group was not exactly known for their slick choreography, so rather than try and go down that route, they’re instead left to their own devices.
 Whether you’re endeared by Westlife’s goofiness in the video or not, it at least allowed them to show a bit of personality.
 Certainly, it’s a far cry from the more strait-laced aesthetic that had accompanied most of their ballads.
 It even raises the possibility that Westlife could be a tad rebellious (surely not!).
-It ends up working out quite well and considering When You’re Looking Like That was only ever intended as a minor international release, in some respects, it’s lucky we got as much studio footage as we did.
+It ends up working out quite well.
+Considering When You’re Looking Like That was only ever intended as a minor international release, in some respects, it’s lucky the video even had any newly shot footage at all.

-Queen Of My Heart debuted at #1 in the UK; although if we’re looking at the chart performance of When You’re Looking Like That in its own right, the single did reach the dizzy heights of #188 on import sales.
-It was a top 20 hit in several countries across Europe and Australia, which is impressive considering this was the tail-end of the Coast To Coast campaign.
-We almost daren’t wonder what might have happened had this been released as a ‘proper’ single.
-Not that this has stopped When You’re Looking Like That; since the group announced their comeback in 2018, it’s been their most streamed song.
-Indeed, after being made available for the first time in Ireland this year, the track even peaked at #20 on the Irish Singles Chart.
-So, who knows what the future holds for When You’re Looking Like That; it certainly wouldn’t take much for the song to improve on that #188 peak, and it’s endured in popularity ahead of many signature Westlife hits.
+While Queen Of My Heart debuted at #1 in the UK, the chart performance of When You’re Looking Like That in its own right is slightly less impressive.
+The single reached #188 on import sales, although it was, at least, a top 20 hit in several countries across Europe and Australia, which is impressive considering this was the tail-end of the Coast To Coast campaign.
+Yet, When You’re Looking Like That has shown enduring popularity.
+It’s the group’s sixth most streamed song and has racked up digital sales of 276,000 copies (completely separate from Queen Of My Heart) to become their 17th best-seller overall.
+Indeed, after being made available for the first time in Ireland in 2019, the track even peaked at #20 on the Irish Singles Chart.